ajv-validator/ajv/docs/json-type-definition.md

 # JSON Type Definition

 This document informally describes JSON Type Definition (JTD) specification to help Ajv users to start using it.
-For formal definition please refer to [RFC8927](https://datatracker.ietf.org/doc/rfc8927/).
-Please report any contradictions in this document with the specification.
+For a formal definition please refer to [RFC8927](https://datatracker.ietf.org/doc/rfc8927/).
+There is a tutorial at http://jsontypedef.com/.

 To use JTD schemas you need to import a different Ajv class: